-The 12 submissions for the Award for the Best Academic Case Study in Tourism Management:
+Award for Best Pedagogical Case in Tourism Management

 - Originality and pertinence of the case study

-- Advancement of innovative management techniques in the Tourism & Hospitality industry
+- Advancement of innovative management techniques in Tourism & Hospitality Management

 - Relevance of the managerial issues explored, whatever the chosen theme: strategy, marketing, finance, HR, logistics, project management, information systems etc.